+The neighbourhood of South False Creek is dominated by multi-family homes with very limited access to gardens.
 Charleson Park is a busy park of 7 ha that has some of everything: playing field, dog off leash area, children's playground, duck pond, seawall pathways and casual lawn areas overlooking the water.
-Most spaces are already claimed by existing park uses, except for the proposed location allowing for a community garden of modest size.
-Careful attention will be given to all the edge conditions so that potential frictions can be properly addressed.
-Overall, the community garden is intended to be a neighbourly addition to Charleson Park where local residents of all ages can meet and cooperate with each other, and benefit from enhanced access to nature.
+Most spaces are already claimed by existing park uses, but staff is confident that the new location will allow for a community garden of modest size without conflict.
+Overall, the new community garden is intended to be a neighbourly addition to Charleson Park where local residents of all ages can meet and cooperate with each other, and benefit from enhanced access to nature.